tayganr/purviewlab/modules/module02a.md

     B ) Collections
     C ) Groups

-2. At which point does Azure Purview begin to populate the data map with assets?
+2. At which point does Microsoft Purview begin to populate the data map with assets?

-    A ) After an Azure Purview account is created
+    A ) After a Microsoft Purview account is created
     B ) After a Data Source has been registered
     C ) After a Data Source has been scanned